Greg-R/T41EEE/README.md

 6. Adding RX Cal to SSB radio auto-calibration.
 7. Added DSPGAINSCALE parameter to MyConfigurationFile.h.
 8. Fixed AM and SAM demod problem.
+9. Add dBm signal level calibration.

+## Variable Speed Fine Tuning by Harry GM3RVL

+"Variable Speed Fine Tuning" allows for more rapid tuning when the rotation of the fine tuning encoder exceeds a threshold.
+This allows for quick investigation of signals which appear in the spectral display.
+This feature is implemented by uncommenting the following line in MyConfigurationFile.h:

+//#define FAST_TUNE                    // Uncomment to activate variable speed fast tune by Harry GM3RVL.

+A big THANK YOU to Harry Brash GM3RVL for providing the code for this feature!

+## dBm Signal Level Calibration

+A new calibration menu option called "dBm Level Cal" allows adjustment of the dBm level indicator.
+The indicator is calibrated by the input of a known signal level into the antenna connector.
+Then choose "dBm Level Cal" from the Calibration menu.
+Adjust the encoder until the dBm level shown in the upper right area of the display matches the known signal level.

+## DSPGAINSCALE Parameter

+A new parameter is available in MyConfigurationFile.h:

+#define DSPGAINSCALE 10.0  // A typical value for a V10/V11 radio is in the range of 5 to 15.

+It is most likely that you will not need to adjust this parameter.
+However, if you find that signals are low or not appearing at all in the audio spectrum window, try adjusting this parameter upwards.

+A big THANK YOU to Neville Marr ZL2BNE for the excellent feedback which resulted in the implementation of this new parameter!

 ## Controlled Envelope Single Side Band (CESSB)